sean9keenan/BigAssFansAPI/README.md

 Unofficial Big Ass API
 ======================
-This is this an unofficial Node.js API for (Big Ass Fans - fans with SenseME)[www.bigassfans.com].
+This is this an unofficial Node.js API for [Big Ass Fans - fans with SenseME](www.bigassfans.com).
 In particular - all development was done on a Haiku fan with SenseME.

 Boring stuff out of the way
 ---------------------------